qasim-ali0/qasim-ali0.github.io/_projects/world_model_crl.md

 - **Policies** like CRL (goal-reaching, model-free, and offline policies) need *high-quality* (long-horizon and clean) demonstrations.
 - **World Models** can learn from all data, including both *high and low quality* demonstrations.
 By using **representations** from the world model, we help the offline RL policy learn from imperfect data.

 We evaluated the method on several tasks from OGBench.
-We find that WM-CRL helps the improves final policy success rate on 5/6 imperfect data settings (short trajectory fragments or exploratory behavior).
+We find that WM-CRL helps improve final policy success rate on 5/6 imperfect data settings (short trajectory fragments or exploratory behavior).

 Potential applications of this method include robotics and decision-making domains where high-quality data is scarce.